httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 authentication scheme requires either one of the following properties:

 * The TLS version in use is greater or equal to 1.3 {{TLS}}.

-* The TLS version in use is greater or equal to 1.2 and the Extended Master Secret extension {{RFC7627}} has been negotiated.
+* The TLS version in use is 1.2 and the Extended Master Secret extension
+  {{RFC7627}} has been negotiated.

 Clients MUST NOT use the Signature authentication scheme on connections that do not meet one of the two properties above.
 If a server receives a request that